Stewart Butterfield Sells 2,500 Shares of Slack (NYSE:WORK) Stock

 - On Friday, November 29th, Stewart Butterfield sold 2,500 shares of Slack stock.
 The shares were sold at an average price of $22.89, for a total value of $57,225.00.

-Slack (NYSE:WORK) last posted its earnings results on Wednesday, December 4th.
-The company reported ($0.02) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.09) by $0.07.
+Slack (NYSE:WORK) last announced its earnings results on Wednesday, December 4th.
+The company reported ($0.02) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.09) by $0.07.
+The firm had revenue of $168.70 million during the quarter, compared to analyst estimates of $156.14 million.
 Slack had a negative net margin of 90.86% and a negative return on equity of 554.57%.
-The business had revenue of $168.70 million for the quarter, compared to analyst estimates of $156.14 million.
-The firm’s revenue was up 59.8% on a year-over-year basis.
-As a group, equities research analysts expect that Slack will post -0.33 EPS for the current fiscal year.
+The business’s quarterly revenue was up 59.8% compared to the same quarter last year.
+Analysts forecast that Slack will post -0.33 EPS for the current fiscal year.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Meadow Creek Investment Management LLC purchased a new position in Slack during the second quarter worth approximately $25,000.
-Sterling Investment Advisors Ltd. purchased a new stake in shares of Slack in the second quarter valued at approximately $28,000.
-Neuburgh Advisers LLC purchased a new stake in shares of Slack in the second quarter valued at approximately $35,000.
-Griffin Asset Management Inc. acquired a new position in shares of Slack during the 2nd quarter worth approximately $37,000.
-Finally, Tyers Asset Management LLC acquired a new position in shares of Slack during the 2nd quarter worth approximately $44,000.
+Several large investors have recently modified their holdings of WORK.
+Morgan Stanley acquired a new stake in shares of Slack in the 2nd quarter worth approximately $766,211,000.
+Price T Rowe Associates Inc. MD acquired a new position in shares of Slack during the second quarter valued at approximately $390,768,000.
+Vanguard Group Inc. acquired a new position in shares of Slack during the second quarter valued at approximately $263,631,000.
+Viking Global Investors LP acquired a new position in shares of Slack during the second quarter valued at approximately $170,236,000.
+Finally, JPMorgan Chase & Co. bought a new stake in Slack during the second quarter worth approximately $118,808,000.
 33.78% of the stock is owned by institutional investors.

-A number of research analysts recently issued reports on WORK shares.
-Barclays restated a “buy” rating and set a $31.00 target price on shares of Slack in a research report on Sunday, November 3rd.
-Robert W. Baird increased their price target on Slack to $31.00 and gave the stock an “outperform” rating in a research report on Thursday, December 5th.
-DA Davidson cut their price target on Slack to $26.00 and set a “neutral” rating on the stock in a research report on Wednesday, October 9th.
-Zacks Investment Research lowered Slack from a “buy” rating to a “hold” rating in a research note on Wednesday, December 11th.
-Finally, Credit Suisse Group decreased their price objective on Slack from $35.00 to $27.00 and set a “neutral” rating for the company in a report on Thursday, December 5th.
-One research analyst has rated the stock with a sell rating, eight have assigned a hold rating and ten have issued a buy rating to the stock.
-Slack has an average rating of “Hold” and an average target price of $31.05.
+WORK has been the subject of several recent research reports.
+Barclays restated a “buy” rating and set a $31.00 price target on shares of Slack in a research report on Sunday, November 3rd.
+KeyCorp set a $44.00 price objective on shares of Slack and gave the company a “buy” rating in a research report on Wednesday, September 4th.
+MKM Partners cut their price objective on shares of Slack from $38.00 to $28.00 and set a “buy” rating on the stock in a research report on Tuesday, November 12th.
+Mizuho boosted their target price on shares of Slack from $20.00 to $24.00 and gave the company a “neutral” rating in a research note on Thursday, November 7th.
+Finally, Morgan Stanley decreased their target price on shares of Slack from $38.00 to $28.00 and set a “weight” rating for the company in a research report on Wednesday, October 16th.
+One equities research analyst has rated the stock with a sell rating, eight have given a hold rating and ten have given a buy rating to the stock.
+The stock presently has a consensus rating of “Hold” and an average price target of $31.05.

 About Slack